infr/falldetector-public/thesis.md

 There are many technological solutions available for patients living at their home.
 Monitoring and security solutions can be utilized by family and professional care takers.
 There should always be the patients consent before bringing such equipment to their home.
 Patients privacy should be respected when they open their home to others.
 (Cardinaux, Bhowmik, Abhayaratne & Hawley 2011, 11-12; Sanerma 2009, 64-66; Stengård 2011, 18) Patients with memory disorders can have problems adapting to new things in their home.
 Foreign objects and strange environment usually cause anxiety.
 Therefore it is crucial to install such equipment there before the patients memory is starting to fail.
 (Kotilainen, Topo, Hurnasti 2009, 106-112; Stengård 2011, 17-18)

 Sanerma (2009, 64-75) and Stengård (2011, 38-42) agree that one of the big problems in home care with is that care takers do not have enough time for each patient.
-Could automatic monitoring free resources for the care takers?
+Automatic monitoring could free resources for the care takers.

+Kangasniemi and Andersson (2016) made a cautious estimation that 20% of the care takers work, in Finnish hospitals, could be automatically performed by currently available technology.
+They estimated that some monotonous tasks could be performed by robots or by automation and would give more time to spend on tasks that can only be performed by humans.
+They estimated that a this would not affect care takers employment because of the rising amount of elderly population.
+Implementation of the technologies needed would take 2-3 years.

 ## Active and Assistive living

 European Union (EU) has noticed the growth of life expectancy and the problems it will bring to the health care system.
 EU/European Commission have established funding programs to support research and global competitiveness since 1984, currently in the European Research Area (ERA).
 The funding programs are called Framework Programmes for Research and Technological Development and currently run at phase eighth.
 Horizon 2020 or Framework Programme 8 (FP8) is currently in progress with an estimated budget of 80 billion euros.
 (Grove 2011) One of the funded projects is Active and Assistive Living (AAL).[^1] With a 700 million euros budget, AAL is trying to enhance the quality of life for the older people while improving the industry in Europe with the help of technology.
 (AAL - Active and Assistive Living programme 2016) Industry and research has shown growing interest in video based solutions for AAL (VAAL).
 Technology has evolved to a state that products are being commercialized.
 (Cardinaux et al. 2011)

-*Here I'm going to write about their research, projects and results*

 [^1]: Renamed in 2014 when FP8 started.
 A lot of the literature references to the old name Ambient Assisted Living (AAL) Joint Programme (2008-2013).